Doxepin: Pharmacodynamics

-Doxepin is a reuptake inhibitor of serotonin and norepinephrine, or a serotonin–norepinephrine reuptake inhibitor (SNRI), and has additional antiadrenergic, antihistamine, antiserotonergic, and anticholinergic activities.
+Doxepin acts as a Serotonin–norepinephrine reuptake inhibitor, (SNRI), and has additional antiadrenergic, antihistamine, antiserotonergic, and anticholinergic activities.
 It is specifically an antagonist of the histamine H_{1} and H_{2} receptors, the serotonin 5-HT_{2A} and 5-HT_{2C} receptors, the α_{1}-adrenergic receptor, and the muscarinic acetylcholine receptors (M_{1}–M_{5}).
 Similarly to other tricyclic antidepressants, doxepin is often prescribed as an effective alternative to SSRI medications.
 Doxepin is also a potent blocker of voltage-gated sodium channels, and this action is thought to be involved in both its lethality in overdose and its effectiveness as an analgesic (including in the treatment of neuropathic pain, and as a local anesthetic).
 The potencies of doxepin in terms of its receptor antagonism specifically are as follows: